iutools/iutools/doc/test-plan.md

 - Hit _Spell Check_ button
 - Words from input text should be displayed one at a time, with misspelled words underlined.
 - Make sure that the corrected text, as well as all the suggested spellings are  displayed in SYLLABIC
-- Make sure that all the words that are mis-spelled are labeled as such and that the first suggested spelling is the right one
+- Make sure that all the words that are mis-spelled are labeled as such and that:
+  - The FIRST suggestion is the original misspelled word
+  - The list shows the correct spelling in the list, ideally in SECOND place
 - Click on a mis-spelled word and CHOOSE an alternate spelling
   - Make sure that the chosen spelling is now displayed
 - Click on a mis-spelled word and TYPE an alternate spelling